sleeping126/alex/contents/user-manual/README.md

 and inspired by the <a href="http://ls5-www.cs.tu-dortmund.de/projects/learnlib/download.php">LearnLib Studio</a> the application lays a focus on the ease to use of the tool while offering an extensive feature set:

-* Active Automata Learing of web applications and web services
+* Active Automata Learning of web applications and web services
 * Support for managing and learning multiple applications
 * Graphical symbol construction
 * Graphical learn process modelling